carlobortolan/quantrs/README.md

 ### Options Pricing

-For now quantrs only supports options pricing of vanilla and various exotic options.
+Quantrs supports options pricing with various models for both vanilla and exotic options as well as options trading strategies for both basic options spreads and non-directional strategies.

 <details>
 <summary><i>Click to see supported models</i></summary>